dgitj/dgitj.github.io/index.md

 ## Interests

+In my research, I explore ways to enhance collaboration in the development and use of machine learning models.

-My research focuses on building robust and scalable collaborative and distributed machine learning (ML) systems that help individuals and organizations address training data scarcity in the development and use of ML models.
-I am particularly interested in how theoretical advancements in these fields can have real-world impact in areas like personalized healthcare and drug development.
+Specifically, I focuse on building robust and scalable collaborative and distributed machine learning systems that help individuals and organizations address training data scarcity.
+I am particularly interested in how theoretical advancements in this field can have real-world impact in areas like personalized healthcare and drug development.

 Beyond research, I have a wide range of interests including animals, finance, fungi, oceanography, plants, running, and tennis.
 I’m always open to learning more.
 Feel free to reach out if you'd like to connect!